Understanding Social Determinants of Health

 • Linking families with existing community resources

-• Partnering with community-based organizations to prevent child illness, improve health and lower health care costs
+• Advocating for policies and programs that support health care organizations in partnering effectively with community-based organizations to prevent child illness, improve health and lower health care costs